TnB3n6/AI4MDs_21/documents/colab_setup.md

 # How to run the notebooks in Google Colab

+The easiest way to open the colab notebooks is by simply clicking on the links to the notebooks on the landing page of this repository (README.md).

+Alternatively there is another approach over colab.research.google.com directly.

-First of all you need to login to your Google account.
+For this you need to login to your Google account.

 Go to the URL: **https://colab.research.google.com/github/**